Sabicool/Medicine/01 Disciplines/Clinical/Emergencies/Advanced Life Support.md

 	- **Thrombosis (PE or ACS)**
 		- Perform vigorous external chest compressions to attempt to break up a massive PE when this is likely, and give a fluid load bolus of 20 mL/kg
 		- If high clinical suspicion of a massive PE (or ACS) causing cardiac arrest, a fibrinolytic agent can be given
+- Monitoring during CPR
+	- Clinical signs such as breathing efforts, movements and eye opening can occur during CPR
+		- These can indicate ROSC and require verification by a rhythm and pulse check *but* can also occur because high quality CPR can generate sufficient circulation to restore signs of life including consciousness
+	-
 - Consider following drugs (see [[Drugs in Cardiac Arrest]]):
 # Drugs to Consider During Arrest
 - In ventricular fibrillation/ventricular tachycardia (see below or see [[Drugs in Cardiac Arrest]])